 - First aid for internal bleeding includes laying the person down, raising their legs above the level of their heart and not giving them anything to eat or drink.

-Small cuts and scrapes can be treated at home.
-Clean the area of the wound, disinfect and apply a clean bandage.
+- First aid for small cuts and abrasions can be treated at home.
+Clean the area of the wound, disinfect and apply a clean bandage or bandaid

 Severe bleeding, which doesn’t stop after at least 10 minutes of continuous pressure, requires medical attention.
-Maintain the pressure and call an ambulance.
-It is critical to limit the loss of blood until emergency medical aid arrives.
+Maintaining the pressure and calling triple zero (000) in an emergency, is critical in limit the loss of blood until emergency medical first aid arrives.

-Always have a well stocked first aid kit available.
+Always have a well-stocked first aid kit available.
 Keep several first aid kits around the farm, for example in the workshop, shearing shed and on the tractor.
+To purchase first aid kits visit our online Safety Shop.

 References used for this bleeding page